Western Forest

 Programme area

-The Western Forest spans 3000 square miles that encompasses the entirety of Gloucestershire, Wiltshire, Forest of Avon (West of England) and Great Western Community Forest (Swindon Borough), supporting the 2.5 million people who call this area home.
+The Western Forest will span the entirety of Gloucestershire, Wiltshire, Forest of Avon (West of England) and Great Western Community Forest (Swindon Borough), supporting the 2.5 million people who call this area home.

 The Western Forest network connects the urban centres of Bristol, Gloucester and Swindon alongside many towns that are experiencing significant growth.
 Alongside these large high-population hotspots is a rich rural landscape, with 72% of land in the programme area used for farming making it a suitable place to bring innovative solutions to planting trees on farmland.